Budget-Friendly 2-Day Machu Picchu Tour by Car.

 Day 2Aguas Calientes – Machu Picchu – Hidrelectric – Cusco

-After the guided visit, you will make your way back to Hidroelectrica, either by foot along the same scenic route you arrived on or by pre arranged transport if available.
+After your visit, return to Hidroelectrica—on foot along the scenic route you came or via pre-arranged transport if available.

 • Walking Distance: 4 km / 1 hour and 30 minutes from Aguas Calientes to Machu Picchu